 Financial difficulties weaken the Yers.
 Resilience is lower if young people are challenged by a lack of money, worry about their future wealth, or are unable to have their basic needs satisfied.
 But even in this case, they demonstrate the highest level of resilience among all generations.

 Gen Xers are aged from 35 to 55 today.
 They are ‘hardened’ people who survived the fall of the Soviet Union, the ‘chaotic 90s’, and all the economic meltdowns.
 They are also individualists in many ways.
 Their level of life-purpose orientations’ development is the highest.
-‘They have clear goals and plans; their life seems conscious of them; they have achieved success in pursuing their life plans; they have found their calling and are a little freer in controlling their lives than Gen Yers and Baby boomers,’ the author said.
+‘They have clear goals and plans; they find their lives meaningful; they have achieved success in pursuing their life plans; they have found their calling and are a little freer in controlling their lives than Gen Yers and Baby boomers,’ the author said.

 The level of resilience among Gen Xers is a little lower than among Gen Yers in terms of ‘involvement’ and ‘control’, but higher in terms of ‘risk acceptance’.
 ‘Life for Generation X means gaining experience and readiness to act at their own risk, despite success not being guaranteed,’ Vera Fedotova said.